 To the delight of millennials all over the country, the cubicle is no longer the king of the office.
 Modern office layouts are reflecting changes in the way companies operate – working areas are becoming more open and including collaborative meeting spaces to encourage teamwork.
 With more and more people working from home, many businesses have realized that investing in their workspace can directly affect their bottom line.
 In addition to being a huge draw to a prospective talent pool, an attractive office can make employees more willing to come in as opposed to work from home, allowing landlords to keep units occupied.

 Let There Be Light

 When designing or modifying an office, natural lighting should be a huge point of emphasis.
-In addition to saving money on artificial lighting during traditional business hours, there are numerous physical and psychological benefits filling your property with sunlight.
+In addition to saving money on artificial lighting during traditional business hours, there are numerous physical and psychological benefits to filling your property with sunlight.
 Utilizing bright, lively colors can also help to keep a positive atmosphere and high energy in the building.

-These days, there’s a good chance that your office tenants are relying immensely on technology to run their business.
+These days, there’s a good chance that your office tenants are relying immensely on technology to run their businesses.
 While other desired office amenities (cafes, gyms, kitchens, etc.) can take up more space or capital than you’d like, investing in strong internet speed can go a long way.
 As everything around us seems to be increasingly wireless, having reliable internet connectivity is critical.
 It never hurts to survey your tenants to ensure that they are satisfied with their work environment.